SysKitTeam/docs-spdockit/how-to/spdockit-insights/customize-settings.md

     - How often to collect performance data (default is 60 seconds)
 - **Remove Agent** -only supported for an inactive agent.
     - Uninstall the selected SPDocKit Insights Agent form the machine where it is located.
         - You can do so by uninstalling SPDocKit completely, or by modifying your current installation.
-Navigate to SPDocKit installation file, choose the option Modify Available Options, uncheck the Collection Service feature and finish the installation wizard.
+Navigate to the SPDocKit installation file, choose the option Modify Available Options, uncheck the Collection Service feature and finish the installation wizard.
     - Wait a couple of minutes for the agent to register as offline.
     - Remove the agent by using this option.